Inspiring your team with effective communication

 There is no ''one size fits all'' when it comes to communication.

 A crucial element is the audience you are addressing.
-You will start to understand what works best with your team and how not to present ideas to your board.
-You certainly won't get it right the first time or every time, but you will start to understand what works, what doesn't and build on this learning.
+For instance, you will start to understand what works best with your team and how not to present ideas to your board.

 Here are a few common themes that work best for some successful communicators.